Technology

 Overall9 / 10

-What keeps it from a perfect 10: the web app is Chrome and Edge desktop only — Web Bluetooth means no Safari and no iOS — and best results need clean, flat printed text.
-Minor, but worth knowing before you buy.
+What keeps it from a 10: the web app is Chrome and Edge desktop only — Web Bluetooth rules out Safari and iOS — and best accuracy needs clean, flat print.
+Glossy stock, tiny type, or a skewed pass means scanning slower.
+Both are worth knowing before you buy; neither stopped me using it daily.

 The bottom line

-I review a lot of productivity gadgets, and most end up forgotten.
-ScanMarker did not.
-Within the first hour it earned a place in my real workflow, and the read-aloud-with-tracking loop is the kind of feature you keep using long after the novelty fades.
+I review a lot of productivity gadgets.
+Most are interesting for a week and then live in a drawer.
+ScanMarker earned a place in my workflow inside the first hour and kept it — the read-aloud-with-tracking loop is the kind of feature you are still using long after the novelty has worn off.

 For more on the shift from paper-bound to digital workflows, see our technology coverage and our work on digital transformation.